dotnet/docs/docs/csharp/tutorials/default-interface-members-versions.md

 [!code-csharp[VersionTwoImplementation](~/samples/csharp/tutorials/default-interface-members-versions/finished/customer-relationship/SampleCustomer.cs?name=SnippetOverrideAndExtend)]

-These new features mean that interfaces can be updated safely when there is a reasonable default implementation for those new members.
-You should carefully design interfaces to express single functional ideas that can be implemented by multiple classes.
-That will make it easier to upgrade those interface definitions when new requirements are discovered for that same functional idea.
+These new features mean that interfaces can be updated safely when there's a reasonable default implementation for those new members.
+Carefully design interfaces to express single functional ideas that can be implemented by multiple classes.
+That makes it easier to upgrade those interface definitions when new requirements are discovered for that same functional idea.